Combinatorics of compactified universal Jacobians: Stratifying the compactified universal Picard variety.

-Now, up to \'etale cover, such a specialization can be endowed with $|T|$ pairs of sections specializing to the $|T|$ pairs of branch points of $\XN_T$.
+Now, up to \'etale cover, such a specialization can be endowed with $|T|$ pairs of sections specializing to the above $|T|$ pairs of marked points of $\XN_T$.
 By gluing together each such pair of sections we get a specialization to our $X$ from a curve, $Y$, whose dual graph is $H$.

 Clearly, the contraction $\gamma:G\to H$ corresponds to this specialization from $Y$ to $X$.

 Now, using the notation of Subsection~\ref{rigor}, let $f:\cX\to B$ be a family under which $Y$ specializes to $X$, and consider its relative Picard scheme, $\Pic_{\cX/B}\to B$.
 Its fiber over $b_0$ is $\Pic(X)$ and its fiber over $b$ is $\Pic(Y)$.
 Write $\md=\deg{L}$; we claim that, in the relative Picard scheme, $\Pic^{ \md}(X)$ is the specialization of $\Pic^{\gamma_*\md}(Y)$.
 Indeed, $\Pic^{ \md}(X)$ must be the specialization of some connected component of $\Pic(Y)$ (even if this Picard scheme were not separated, every connected component of its fiber over $b_0$ is the specialization of some connected component of the general fiber), and this component is necessarily $\Pic^{\gamma_*\md}(Y)$ by the same computation we used to prove Proposition~\ref{hbk1}.